Canute IV of Denmark: Canonization

 In 1300, his remains and those of his brother Benedict were interred in Saint Canute's Cathedral, built in his honour, where his remains are on display.

+Cult

+Canute was viewed as a martyr following his death and there were reports of miracles received through his intercession.
+Many people who made pilgrimages to his tomb in Odense were cured of illnesses and maladies.
+As such his cult spread throughout Denmark.
+The English monk Aelnoth of Canterbury wrote his biography which helped spread devotion to him in England.
+The Benedictine monastery at Odense served as the cult centre for Canute.
+During the 1120s or 1130s devotion to the martyred king reached its pinnacle in Denmark.
+Among the evidence for the saints cult in Denmark he was depicted in Næstved Church with a beautiful statue and a screen with images illustrating his life, dating to the 15th century.

 Legacy

 The reign of Canute has been interpreted differently through the times; from a violent king who tyrannized his subjects, to a strict but fair ruler who devotedly supported the Roman Catholic Church and fought for justice without regard to his own person.
 He was never a thoroughly popular saint in Denmark, but his sainthood granted the Danish monarchy an aura of divine legitimacy.
 The cause of the rebellion which killed Canute is unknown, but has been speculated as originating in fines issued to the peasants breaking the leding of 1085 as specified in the Chronicon Roskildense, or as a result of his vigorous tithe policy.

 The document of his donation to Lund Cathedral was the oldest comprehensive text from Denmark, and provided broad insights into Danish post-Viking Age society.
 The donation might have had the aim of establishing the Danish Archdiocese of Lund according to Sweyn II Estridsson's wishes, which was finally achieved in 1104.
 Canute's son Carl became Count of Flanders from 1119 to 1127, ruling as Charles the Good.
 Like his father, Charles was slain in a church by rebels (in Bruges, 1127), and later beatified by the Catholic church.
 According to Niels Lund, Lecturer in Medieval History at the University of Copenhagen, Canute's abortive invasion of England "marked the end of the Viking Age."

 In 2008, an X-ray computed tomography was taken of Canute, which showed that he was right-handed and of a slender build.
 It also specified his cause of death as a thrust to the sacrum through the abdomen, negating Ælnoth's account.
 He had no injuries indicating he fought against multiple enemies, which can be seen as supporting an account saying he faced his death without a struggle.